Configure and use a Postman mock server

 CORS is enabled for Postman mock servers, so you can stub your web apps with mocked data using the mock endpoints.
 Development or production web apps can then make requests to your Postman mock endpoint and receive example responses.

 You can view and search the details of calls to your mock servers using the mock call log.
-To view the call log, select Mock Servers in the sidebar and select a mock server.
+To view the call log, select Mock servers in the sidebar and select a mock server.

 Viewing mock calls